NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 As you can see, `writeShellScriptBin` gets passed in by `callPackage` automatically.

-For this simple setup, having to create an extra file, seems to be a lot of boilerplate, though if you continue reading, you will see, it is worth it!
+It may appear cumbersome to create an extra file for the package in such a simple setup.
+But in fact, this is exactly how `nixpkgs` is organized: every package is a file that declares a function.
+This function takes as arguments the package's dependencies.

+If you continue reading, you will see the benefits of this pattern!

 ## 1. Benefit: parametrized builds